-

 Our network

+We are an informal network of organizations and individuals supported by a small team of part-time contractors and consultants.
 We work under the guidance of grassroots climate and faith leaders in Southern Louisiana, and understand our work as part of the long lineage of the southern environmental justice movement.
 Our relationships predate Ida, and our local climate and environmental justice community has grown stronger through connecting and caring for one another.

 Healthy Gulf is our fiscal sponsor.